FSF job opportunity: Operations assistant

 - Looking after the office space.

 This is a great opportunity for a team-oriented self-starter who thrives on multitasking, is calm under pressure, has an eye for detail, and wants to make a difference.
 The position must be worked from the Boston office, and the position must be able to lift small to medium-size packages (up to fifty pounds) on a regular basis.
-With our small staff of fourteen, each person makes a clear contribution.
 We work hard, but offer a humane and fun work environment.

 Because our mission is worldwide, language skills and a demonstrated ability to interact with people across cultures and age groups will be highly valued.
 While the position does not require advanced computer skills, a willingness to learn and work with new software is a must.
 We use free software including CiviCRM, Plone, Emacs, and LibreOffice, all running on GNU/Linux.